WamalwaSydney/widget_presentation/README.md

 # Aspect Ratio Presentation App

-A Flutter application demonstrating aspect ratios for educational purposes.
+A Flutter application demonstrating aspect ratios for class widget presentation.

 ##  Project Overview

-This interactive Flutter app was created for a class presentation on **Aspect Ratios**.
+This interactive Flutter app was created for a class presentation on Aspect Ratios.
 It provides visual demonstrations and real-world examples of how aspect ratios work in digital media.

 ##  What is Aspect Ratio?